Collab-Hub-io/collab-hub-local-rpi/README.md

 # Collab-Hub Raspberry Pi Setup (Local LAN Server)

-This guide walks through **every step** to turn a blank Raspberry Pi into a local Collab-Hub server with an OSC bridge.
+This guide walks through **every step** to turn a blank Raspberry Pi into a local Collab-Hub server.
 It assumes **very little prior experience**.

 If anything is confusing or doesn’t work, you can update this file as you learn what works best in your environment.